-Broadening Styers’ perspective even more was a post-pandemic collaboration with Roger Spitz, a former investment banker who is co-author of “The Definitive Guide to Thriving on Disruption” The book’s second volume came out in December, with the third volume out on Jan.
-31 and a fourth to come.
+Broadening Styers’ perspective even more was a post-pandemic collaboration with Roger Spitz, a former investment banker who is co-author of “The Definitive Guide to Thriving on Disruption” The book’s second volume came out in December, with the third volume out now and a fourth to come in March.

 Styers was managing director of strategy and planning at Ascent Leadership Networks LLC in New York City when he met Spitz, the founder and president of San Francisco-based Techistential.
 Spitz’s company focuses on “global foresight strategy and futures intelligence.”
 Spitz is also chair of the Disruptive Futures Institute.